Revenue-Optimal Pricing for Budget-Constrained Buyers in Data Markets: Introduction

-Given the optimal aggregate pricing function $\pvec$ and the corresponding optimal demand bundles of buyers $\xvec = (\xvec_1, \xvec_2, \dots, \xvec_n)$, the pair $(\pvec, \xvec)$ constitutes a \emph{Stackelberg Equilibrium} (SE): the data market, acting as the leader, commits to a pricing strategy, and buyers, acting as followers, best respond with their utility-maximizing bundles.
+Given the optimal prices $\pvec$ and the corresponding optimal demand bundles of buyers $\xvec = (\xvec_1, \xvec_2, \dots, \xvec_n)$, the pair $(\pvec, \xvec)$ constitutes a \emph{Stackelberg Equilibrium} (SE): the data market, acting as the leader, commits to a pricing strategy, and buyers, acting as followers, best respond with their utility-maximizing bundles.